Function

 It is a bug to call this function with an invalid file descriptor.

-Since 2.76, this function is guaranteed to be async-signal-safe if (and only if) error is NULL and fd is a valid open file descriptor.
+On POSIX platforms since GLib 2.76, this function is async-signal safe if (and only if) error is NULL and fd is a valid open file descriptor.
+This makes it safe to call from a signal handler or a GSpawnChildSetupFunc under those conditions.
+See signal(7) and signal-safety(7) for more details.

 Available since: 2.36